-- 1. If the Project Tract on its own meets the High Unemployment Threshold; or - 2.
-Based on the unemployment rate of the Project Tract and/or the unemployment rate of one or more bordering tracts that meets the High Unemployment Threshold (a "good neighbor") as explained below, the most recent drafts were unclear about how the High Unemployment Threshold is to be applied for purposes of this second test; or - 3.
-Based on the unemployment rate of the Project Tract, the good neighbor tracts that meet the High Unemployment Threshold or a tract bordering that good neighbor (the neighbor of the good neighbor) again, as explained below, the most recent drafts, including the December 12th Draft, were unclear about how the High Unemployment Threshold is to be applied for the purpose of this third test under this TEA.
-As explained in this section below, it is unclear whether the neighbor of a good neighbor is permitted.
+- 1. If the Project Tract on its own meets the High Unemployment Threshold66; or - Based on the unemployment rate of the Project Tract and/or the unemployment rate of one or more bordering tracts that meets the High Unemployment Threshold (a "good neighbor") - as explained below, the most recent drafts were unclear about how the High Unemployment Threshold is to be applied for purposes of this second test; or - 3.
+Based on the unemployment rate of the Project Tract, the good neighbor tracts that meet the High Unemployment Threshold or a tract bordering that good neighbor (the neighbor of the good neighbor) again, as explained below, the most recent drafts, including the December 12th Draft, were unclear about how the High Unemployment Threshold is to be applied for these purposes.

+Similarly, it is unclear whether the neighbor of a good neighbor is permitted.